 To assist you in your arrival, you may have your mail forwarded to General Delivery at the Postal Service Center (PSC).
 Use your name instead of the words "General Delivery" in the address.
 Not doing this could cause your mail to get misrouted by the United States Postal Service.
 You can contact the Langley Post Office at 757-764-2200, DSN 312-574-2200.

 Your Rank and Name49 Spruce StreetPSC Box 1000Langley AFB, VA 23665-2800

 Each time you move you should request a sponsor prior to your arrival.
 Your sponsor will provide you and your family with installation and community information.
 Your sponsor should assist with pre-arrival arrangements, answer questions, meet you personally upon arrival, and ensure your move to JBLE goes smoothly and all your in-processing needs are met.
-A sponsor must be requested through the ACT sponsorship portal.
+A sponsor must be requested through the Army Career Tracker (ACT) sponsorship portal.
 If you have not been assigned a sponsor contact your gaining unit directly for assistance.